assbaimane/Fashe-Website/public/consigne.md

     - an "add" btn which adds the product in question to the basket and removes it from the favorite page

 - on the "home" page is:
-    - a carousel with a btn on it which leads to the product page X- a filter that filters in relation to product tags (maximum 4 products displayed)
+    X- a carousel with a btn on it which leads to the product page X- a filter that filters in relation to product tags (maximum 4 products displayed)

 X- on the "about" & "contact" page, do as in the images (static)